vulk29/Solving_BP_R/content/tutorials/tutorial2/_index.md

 library('swirl')
 swirl()
 ```
+########currently the repository for the exercises above is down.
+This page will be updated as soon as there is a solution.
+You can still work on exercise B, below :)

 B. You are on a roll!
 Now, complete the tutorial from Sofware carpentry.
 Start here by downloading the files
 http://swcarpentry.github.io/r-novice-inflammation/setup.html